In Defense of 'Pokémon' Genwunners

 Mystery and Surprise

-As far as Japanese role-playing games go the first-generation of Pokémon is nowhere near the most difficult but it did a good job of treating its players like intelligent individuals.
-The main way the first-generation of Pokémon doesn't patronize its players is by not directly guiding them towards progress.
-For example, in the original Pokémon games, you can defeat the Gym Leaders Lt.
+As far as Japanese role-playing games go, the first-generation of Pokémon is nowhere near the most difficult, but it at least treated its players like intelligent individuals.
+This lack of handholding in the first generation isn't only limited to training and battling, but also progression.
+For example, in the original Pokémon games, the player can defeat the Gym Leaders Lt.
 Surge, Erika, Koga, and Sabrina in any order.
-Of course, there are natural barriers like the strength of the Pokémon Trainers in each area but, apart from a few required sequences of events the player can explore the world in whatever way they want.
-Another way the original Pokémon games don't patronize the player is how the solutions to puzzles weren't obvious.
-For instance, when your path into many towns is blocked by thirsty guards the game trusts the player to figure out that giving them a drink from the vending machine at the Celadon City Department Store is the solution to the puzzle.
-This puzzle is well-designed because the drinks aren't key items but instead healing items you need to apply in a new context.
-Additionally, the solution to the puzzle is subtlety suggested to the player by a thirsty girl in the Celadon City Department Store that exchanges fresh water, soda pop, and lemonade for TMs (technical machines).
+Of course, there are natural barriers like the strength of the Pokémon Trainers in each area, but apart from a few required sequences of events, the player can explore the world in whatever way they want.
+Another example of the first generation respecting the player's intelligence is when thirsty guards block the path into Saffron City, and the player needs to figure out that giving them a drink will clear the way.
+This scenario is well-designed because the drinks aren't special items but ordinary healing items the player needs to apply in a different context.
+The solution to this scenario is also subtlety suggested to the player by a thirsty girl in the Celadon City Department Store that trades vending machine beverages for items.